-ETFs are not a new financial product anymore, what is new, is that it is easier than ever before for novice investors to invest in the financial markets.
-ETFs originated in North America, but now versions of them pop up all over the globe in every financial market.
+If you wish to understand more about an ETF, you may wish to know who created them.
+They are not a new financial product anymore, what is new, is that it is easier than ever before for novice investors to invest in the financial markets.
+An exchange-traded fund originated in North America, but now versions of them pop up all over the globe in every financial market.
 Created by financial institutions, regulators have also played an important part in protecting investors who invest in them.
-The first ETF was introduced in Canada, specifically, in 1989 on the Toronto Stock Exchange.
+The first was introduced in Canada, specifically, in 1989 on the Toronto Stock Exchange.
 One of the most well-known ETFs, the SPDR (SPY ETF) which tracks the US S&P 500 never came along until a few years later.

-Are there ETFs that do better than the market?
+Are there any that do better than the market?

-Generally, the job of an ETF is to track an underlying benchmark, this is what we see with most ETFs.
-However, there are certain types of ETFs whose job it is to outperform a benchmark, i.e. generate more than the average 8% that we have seen in the stock market, these are often called “Actively Managed ETFs” and can be seen as a hybrid between mutual funds and index-tracking ETFs.
+Generally, the job of an exchange-traded fund is to track an underlying benchmark, this is what we see with most.
+However, there are certain types of whose job it is to outperform a benchmark, i.e. generate more than the average 8% that we have seen in the stock market, these are often called “Actively Managed ETFs” and can be seen as a hybrid between mutual funds and an index-tracking ETF.

 What other types of ETFs are there?

-There are many types of ETFs coming onto the market almost daily and in every sector imaginable.
+There are many types coming onto the market almost daily and in every sector imaginable.

-We have ETFs that follow sectors of stocks, investment strategies, commodities, bonds, the housing market, currencies, and cryptocurrencies.
+We types that follow sectors of stocks, investment strategies, commodities, bonds, the housing market, currencies, and cryptocurrencies.

-When was the first ETF in the US?
+When where they first introduced in the US?

 Investing in ETFs is not new, the first US ETF tracked the S&P 500 and was launched 28 years ago in 1993.
 Actively managed ETFs took longer to be approved and have been around since 2008.

-There are thousands of ETFs, for those tracking indices, i.e. passive ETFs, there are approximately 1700 different types in the US.
+Understanding how many there are, may just help you understand what is an ETF.
+There are currently thousands, for those tracking indices, i.e. passive ones, there are approximately 1700 different types in the US.
 With hundreds in the UK also.